n8han/pilot/README.markdown

 Pilot is an experimental tool for writing software.
 It provides a web browser interface for finding, editing, compiling, and running source files.
-Its minimalistic interface is inspired by the Processing development environment.
+Its minimalistic interface is inspired by the [Processing][p5] development environment.

 [Simple Build Tool][sbt] provides Pilot's build infrastructure while